arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-env/tutorials/environmental-monitor-application-note/content.md

 - Integrate additional sensors to measure specific pollutants such as carbon monoxide (CO) or sulfur dioxide (SO₂).
 - Optimize the monitor’s energy efficiency to support long-term use in remote or outdoor locations.
-- Create a custom dashboard on Arduino Cloud to track data trends over time and enable more in-depth analysis of air quality.
+- Create a custom dashboard on Arduino Cloud to track data trends over time and enable more in-depth air quality analysis.
 - Develop an alert system that notifies users when pollutant levels exceed safe limits.
 - Expand the system’s use to different geographical areas to gather comparative air quality data.